typicaleoxx/typicaleoxx/README.md

 currently working in cybersecurity, learning full stack development, juggling between classes. it’s a lot, but i love staying curious and figuring it all out along the way.

 ## What I’m Up To
-Right now, I'm working and learning in cybersecurity, also I am trying to learn full stack dev. <br><br>
+Right now, I'm working and learning in cybersecurity, also I am trying to learn AI agents. <br><br>

 ## My Journey in Code
 One of my favorite projects is **GuessTheMovie**(because it is one of the initial project I made), a Python game where you guess popular Bollywood movies from their iconic dialogues.
 It’s a fun throwback to classic Bollywood films.
 I created it during my early days of learning Python, so it has a special place in my heart.
 If you love a challenge and some Bollywood nostalgia, check out my repos and give it a shot!
 I’d love to see how you do!<br><br>